alvarojmori/5G-SA-Network-with-OPEN5GS-UERANSIM-on-Lenovo-T490s/README.md

 🚀 Deployment Guide (Step by Step)
 Prerequisites
+Step 1 — Create the Worker1 Virtual Machine

+Laptop with 8+ CPU threads and 16 GB RAM (tested on Lenovo T490s) Ubuntu 22.04 LTS installed natively (not inside a VM) KVM/QEMU enabled (kvm-ok should return "KVM acceleration can be used") Git, curl, bash
 Laptop with 8+ CPU threads and 16 GB RAM (tested on Lenovo T490s) Ubuntu 22.04 LTS installed natively (not inside a VM) KVM/QEMU enabled (kvm-ok should return "KVM acceleration can be used")